Kshitijvv1211/portfolio/README.md

 ## 🚀 Deployment

 This project is deployed using **Vercel** for its blazing-fast performance and ease of use.
-You can view the live site [here](https://www.kshitijvasule.com/).
+You can view the live site [here](https://www.kshitijvasule.com/) yet to add link.

 ### Setting up Resend API on Vercel